LoopKit/loopdocs/docs/browser/bb-errors.md

 If coming here because you enter the wrong `TEAMID` in `Secrets` - return to [Rerun Steps with Correct TEAMID](#rerun-steps-with-correct-teamid) when you've deleted as many identifiers as you can.

 After you delete identifiers, you must add them back before you can build a given app.
 Configure them and build again.

+### New Developer ID with Same GitHub Account

+You can use the same GitHub account with a new developer ID.
+This is an uncommon scenario, but if you lost access to the developer ID you used to use, you can modify your *GitHub* account to use a new one.
+Remember - this will be a new app, requiring you to enter your settings fresh and add your pump again.
+(New pod required if using Omnipod.)

+Here are the steps:

+1. Update the 4 secrets that are associated with the Apple Account for each repository on the GitHub used for browser build:
+    * TEAMID
+    * FASTLANE_ISSUER_ID
+    * FASTLANE_KEY_ID
+    * FASTLANE_KEY
+1. Once the Secrets are updated, start at the [Identifiers](identifiers.md){:target="_blank"} page and work through the process for each app